sara-sabr/ITStrategy/_pages/en/references.md

 ## Tools

-These tools are all publically available, meaning information should be transitory and no protected information should be sent or discussed.
+These tools are all publicly available, meaning information should be transitory and no protected information should be sent or discussed.
 They are intended for informal collaboration and information sharing.

 For further guidance on working in the open, please refer to the following blog on [Working in the Open](https://sara-sabr.github.io/ITStrategy/2019/11/19/working-in-the-open-part-1.html).